Back to Posts

 Bill / Initiative Topic Status Links

 Parents & Kids Safe AI Act Ballot initiative: age assurance, parental controls, ban on manipulation/romantic relationships with minors, independent safety audits, AG enforcement Signature gathering for Nov.
-2026 ballot (546,651 required) Announcement
+2026 ballot (874,641 required) CalMatters

 The Parents & Kids Safe AI Act, announced Jan.
 9, 2026, consolidates competing ballot initiatives from Common Sense Media and OpenAI.
 The measure builds on provisions from the vetoed AB 1064 but drops the effective ban on chatbot use by minors that concerned Gov. Newsom.
 If approved by voters, it would establish what supporters call the strongest youth AI safety protections in the nation.